-By default, VSS is enabled when a CPM Thin Backup Agent is associated with a policy.
+By default, VSS is enabled when a CPM Thin Backup Agent is associated with an instance in a policy.
 So in many cases, you will not need to do anything.
 By default VSS will take shadow copies of all the volumes.
 However, you may want to narrow it down.
 For example, since the system volume (typically C:\) can't be used to recover the instance in a regular scenario, you may want to exclude it from the backup.
 In this case there is no use taking a shadow copy of it; this will unnecessarily take up additional resources.
-To make shadow copies of only some of the volume you use, change the value of "Volumes for shadow copies" in the "More Options" screen.
+To make shadow copies of only some of the volume you use, change the value of "Volumes for shadow copies" in the Instance and Volume configuration screen screen.
 You need to type drive letters followed by a colon, and separate volumes with a comma, e.g. "d:,e:,f:".